 I was able to apply the code provided in Thomas’s article to my .htaccess file and deal with most cacheable resources, but not all of them, regardless it helped to increase my score slightly, so thanks Thomas.

-OK before you jump up and down with joy, I’ve not been able to completely resolve this issue.
+OK before you jump up and down with joy thinking I’ve found a solution, I’ve not been able to completely resolve this issue.

-So there you go peeps, as you can see I’ve been able to do a few simple things to try and improve my Google PageSpeed Insights score overall by pasting some codes, optimising a few images, and at the cost of installing a few extra plugins.
+So there you go, as you can see I’ve been able to do a few simple things to try and improve my Google PageSpeed Insights score overall by pasting some codes, optimising a few images, and at the cost of installing a few extra plugins.

 Below is a screen shot of the final website speed test result using the Pingdom website tool.

-I hope you’ve been able to pick one or two useful things from this post to apply to your WordPress blog and improve your Google PageSpeed Insights score.
+I hope you’ve been able to pick one or two useful tips from this post to apply to your WordPress blog and improve your Google PageSpeed Insights score.